kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0129 Operations  foreign air carriers and foreign operators of u.s.-registered aircraft engaged in common carriage.md

 \(b\) *Aircraft communication equipment requirements.* No foreign air carrier may operate an aircraft under IFR or over the top, unless it is equipped with—

-\(1\) At least two independent communication systems necessary under normal operating conditions to fulfill the functions specified in §121.347(a) of this chapter; and
+\(1\) At least two independent communication systems necessary under normal operating conditions to fulfill the functions specified in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.347   Communication and navigation equipment for operations under VFR over routes navigated by pilotage.|§121.347]](a) of this chapter; and

 \(2\) At least one of the communication systems required by paragraph (b)(1) of this section must have two-way voice communication capability.